nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-IniFiles.md

   my Linux file system and inside my Windows VM's `Windows` directory.*

 * Const-correct.
-A const intance of the `IniSettingsStore` only allows properties to the retrieved, not stored.
+A const intance of the `IniSettingsStore` only allows properties to be retrieved, not stored.

 * If properties in an existing `.ini` file are updated, all comments and formatting are preserved (including within the lines being updated!)